axtux/data-diode/src/external/README.md

 This will launch web server on `0.0.0.0:8888`.
 IP and port can be changed in `Makefile`.

 ## Installation
-To install the server to production, copy `index.php` and `config.json` files to your web server root directory.
+To install the server to production, copy `index.php`, `config.php` and `config.json` files to your web server root directory.

 ## Usage
 ### Authentication